Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 Sophos Intercept X Endpoint Protection Logo

 We think Sophos fits organizations ready to invest time mastering the platform.
-Your team benefits from the protection depth and ecosystem extensibility once past the initial complexity.
+The protection depth and ecosystem extensibility pay off once past the initial complexity.
+If you need tight integration with other vendors or simpler onboarding, evaluate those gaps before committing.

 Strengths

-• Deep learning malware detection catches known and emerging threats effectively
+Deep learning AI catches known and emerging threats before execution

 Cautions